 Have you been to Kalanggaman island?
 How was your experience?
 Is it worth the long travel?
 Let us know your thoughts by leaving a comment below.

-- There are no convenience stores on the island, bring enough supplies like food and water and other necessities.
+- There are no convenience stores in Kalanggaman island.
+Bring enough supplies like food and water and other necessities.